 RE Subject Leader Planning Statement

 At Rickmansworth Park School teachers draw from a range of sources to provide an individualised curriculum for their classes.
 The teachers use the Hertfordshire Agreed Syllabus as a basis for planning.
-The Herts syllabus was reviewed recently in 2017 and will not need reviewing again until 2022.
+The Herts syllabus was reviewed recently in 2017 and due to a delay caused by the Pandemic it will be reviewed again in 2023.
+Plans are currently in hand with Herfordshire SACRE to review and rewrite the syllabus.
 The areas covered in RE are planned to link in with other subjects such as PSHE and are influenced by the school’s status as a UNICEF Rights Respecting Gold school.
 RE takes pace in weekly discrete lessons and is separate to the collective worship of assemblies.

 Article 14 (freedom of thought, belief and religion) states:

 Every child has the right to think and believe what they choose and also to practise their religion, as long as they are not stopping other people from enjoying their rights.
 Governments must respect the rights and responsibilities of parents to guide their child as they grow up.

 RE lessons in school offer a varied format and staff draw on a variety of sources to inform planning including using their on own plans, published plans from the internet, BBC schools, Twinkl and TES.
 We use a wide range of outside visits and visitors to enhance our knowledge.
 We also draw on the differing religions of staff within the school as well as community members and parents who provide another layer of expertise.
 Lessons consist of formal writing, drama, art and games.

 The children are given a wide range of opportunities for practical activity in an effort to promote tolerance and understanding of other religions.